Yu-Gi-Oh! The Eternal Duelist Soul

 Yu-Gi-Oh!
 The Eternal Duelist Soul is a card battle video game based on the Yu-Gi-Oh! franchise.
 It was developed and published by Konami and released on July 5, 2001 in Japan, October 16, 2002 in the United States for Game Boy Advance.
 It features a single-player campaign against opponents from the Yu-Gi-Oh! anime as well as a multiplayer head-to-head mode.

 It was positively received by critics for its gameplay, although the game's campaign was criticized for its lack of a true story, and the absence of a tutorial mode was noted as an issue for inexperienced players.
+The game was re-released in 2025 as part of the Yu-Gi-Oh!
+Early Days Collection game compilation.

 Gameplay

 The game transfers the rulebook of the physical card game into digital form, featuring over 800 cards.
 They can be added by acquiring them from in-game card packs or entering a password found on the physical card.
 The player has a selection of enemies to battle, and winning a certain number of duels against each group will unlock new booster packs and levels of opponents to face.